 This is one of vibe coding's most compelling arguments for resource-constrained associations.

-The leading AI coding tools range from free to approximately $20–40 per user per month for professional tiers, with enterprise pricing available for larger organizations.
+The leading AI coding tools range from free tiers to modest monthly subscriptions for professional plans, though pricing in this market shifts so frequently that any specific number cited here would likely be outdated by the time you read it.
+Most tools offer free or low-cost entry points sufficient for experimentation, with costs scaling as usage and capability requirements grow.
 Hosting lightweight internal tools on cloud platforms can cost as little as a few dollars per month, depending on scale.
 Compared to the cost of even a few hours of custom development, the economics are striking.

 But the real cost equation is about staff time, not software licenses.
-Vibe coding requires investment in learning — expect a meaningful ramp-up period before staff become productive, often measured in weeks to months, not days.
+Vibe coding requires investment in learning, but the timeline is more nuanced than a single number suggests.
+Staff can often produce a first useful output — a working prototype, an automated script, a proof of concept — within hours or days of first engaging with the tools.
+Reaching organizational proficiency, where staff can reliably build, test, and deploy tools that are ready for broader use, takes longer: weeks to months of sustained practice and iteration.
 There is also an ongoing cost of oversight: someone needs to review what gets built, test it, and maintain it over time.

 Organizations that treat vibe coding as "free software development" will be disappointed.
 Those that think of it as a way to multiply the capability of curious, capable staff — at a fraction of traditional development costs — will find the value proposition compelling.